danhorst/danhorst.com/content/lists/movies.md

  - Stuff I Like
 ---

 > I like movies for different reasons.
-It could be the worldbuilding, character development, soundtrack, cinematography, or just the way it makes me feel when it comes to the end—oh, or nostalgia.
+> It could be the worldbuilding, character development, soundtrack, cinematography, or just the way it makes me feel when it comes to the end—oh, or nostalgia.
 >
-> Most of these are on the [IMDB Top 250](https://www.imdb.com/chart/top); I'd like to see more of the [AFI top 100](https://www.afi.com/100Years/movies.aspx) too.
+> Most of these are on the [IMDB Top 250](https://www.imdb.com/chart/top).
+> I'd like to see more of the [AFI top 100](https://www.afi.com/100Years/movies.aspx) and the [top 200 on Rotten Tomatoes](https://editorial.rottentomatoes.com/guide/200-essential-movies-to-watch-now/).
 >
 > This list is roughly grouped by genre and loosely ordered by my favor.